Table of Contents

 Leveraging offshore development services enables businesses to mitigate risks involved in a software development lifecycle, such as operational risk, schedule risk, and technical.

-Outsourcing is always bound by a legal contract.
+A legal contract always binds outsourcing.
 It includes the scope of work, NDA (Non-Disclosure Agreement), and other vital aspects like payment, time, performance, and confidentiality.

 5. Quick Team Change